YoniPrv/claudacity/README.md

 ## Features

-- Usage percentage in menu bar with visual indicator (○ ◔ ◑ ◕ ●)
+- Usage percentage in menu bar with color-coded indicator (○ ◔ ◑ ◕ ●)
 - Time until quota resets (5-hour rolling window)
 - Auto-refreshes every 10 minutes
+- macOS notifications at 50%, 80%, and 90% usage thresholds
+- Notification when quota resets
+- Toggle notifications on/off from the menu
 - In-app sign in via embedded browser (no manual cookie copying)
 - Session key stored in macOS Keychain